hellerve/blog/wip/LastPass,_Or:_Dont_You_Tell_Me_I_Cant.md

 I don’t know what this means.
 Be honest, I guess?
-When I write about systems, when I communicate ideas, one of my primary concerns is to talk about some of the drawbacks I thought about.
+When I write about systems, when I communicate ideas, one of my primary concerns is to talk about some of the drawbacks I can think of.
 What I want is to spread knowledge and get feedback, and if whatever I’m talking about is worth its salt, adoption.
 I would love to see the application of this principle in larger parts of the tech industry, and the market in general, even if that idea is mine.
 I don’t